mysociety/alaveteli/conductor/product-guidelines.md

 *   **Test-Driven Development:** Write unit tests for models and feature/system tests for critical user journeys (request writing, response parsing).
 *   **Semantic HTML:** Use native elements (`<main>`, `<nav>`, `<article>`, `<header>`) to preserve structural hierarchy.
 *   **Clean Upgrade Path:** Avoid modifying core Rails classes directly.
 Follow clean rails patterns and utilize the plugin extension system for country-specific overrides.
+*   **No Accepted Known Risk:** Do not accept known security, privacy, accessibility, data-integrity, availability, correctness, or quality risks as "low risk."
+If a risk is found, remove it, add a verified mitigation, block the track, or keep the risky path disabled by default with a dated Conductor follow-up.
+*   **Harness Engineering:** Design the repository so humans and coding agents are steered by explicit guides and corrected by fast sensors.
+Every new feature or operational control should have feedforward guidance in specs, style guides, contracts, or runbooks and feedback sensors in tests, linters, scanners, type checks, benchmarks, logs, or CI.
+*   **Quality Left:** Put cheap deterministic checks close to the change: local commands, task verification, and pre-merge CI.
+Use slower semantic review, mutation testing, profiling, and E2E suites as additional gates, not replacements for fast computational checks.